Weerd Talk

 It was especially fun to meet George and Peter Phillips, whose work I've been using for years.
 George wrote the TRS80gp emulator, and Peter translated it to JavaScript.
 Because of their work, you can run Weerd in your web browser.

 I also met the TRS-80 Trash Talk hosts and other speakers and attendees, including Arno Puder and Sascha Häberling, who were kind enough to make Weerd available on their RetroStore, which is the modern TRS-80 equivalent of the Apple App Store and Android Play.
 Using the RetroStore, you can play Weerd and many other games on Android phones.
-Using the Retro Store Card, you can run games on a TRS-80 Model III directly from the internet.
+Using the Retro Store Card (now TRS-IO), you can run games on a TRS-80 Model III directly from the internet.

 Thank you to the Tandy Assembly organizers and everyone else who made attending the show a great experience.